PaRr0tBoY/Awesome-Vivaldi/README.md

 # INSTALLATION

-0. BACKUP ALL NECESSARY FILES BEFORE STARTED
+0. **BACKUP ALL NECESSARY FILES BEFORE STARTING**

 To install CSS:

 1. Open Vivaldi://experiments in Vivaldi and check Allow CSS Modification
 2. Restart Vivaldi
-3. Goto Settings->Appearance and you'll see CUSTOM UI MODIFICATIONS.
+3. Go to Settings->Appearance and you'll see CUSTOM UI MODIFICATIONS.
 Select file location as "/path/to/Vivaldi-Mods/CSS"
 4. Restart Vivaldi, you're all set!

 To install Javascript moddings: